 It’s fascinating and cool.
 Besides the religious and political reasons behind the company, we should take note of what the big dogs are doing.
 And what are they doing?
 Buying.
 Like crazy.
 44.99% positive institutional transactions this last quarter.
 That’s massive.
 Now, there has not been a lot of anything found as far as oil or gas found.
 But when there is (and there will be), this is going to leap significantly higher, exceedingly higher.
 And at $3.13 a share, this is a stupidly silly price for a company that could become a super hub of energy influence in one of the most important geo-political regions in the world.

 #10 - Pixelworks, Inc. (PXLW)

-Also, there is a very real problem with modern technology as it relates to what appears on our screens: the bridge between the graphics being process and then displayed on the screen is bottlenecked.
-If you are a gamer, your familiar with this issue on high end video cards.
+Also, there is a very real problem with modern technology as it relates to what appears on our screens: the bridge between the graphics being processed and then displayed on the screen is bottlenecked.
+If you are a gamer, your familiar with this issue on high-end video cards.
 To fix that, you need to get a monitor that is compliant with Nvidia’s G-sync technology.
-Pixelworks, though is working with all the manufacturers to provide an internal GPU/CPU to process the advanced images so they flow seamlessly from processor to screen.
+Pixelworks, though is working with all the manufacturers to provide an internal GPU/CPU to process the advanced images so they flow seamlessly from the processor to screen.